emilygoeres/readmegenerator/OUTPUT_README.md

 ## usage
-undefined
+For all projects
 ## Installation
-NPM i inquirer
+NPM I Inquirer
 ## Test
-manual
+Manueal
 If you have any questions regarding this project please reach me at goeres123@hotmail.com